Boi-ngo: Production

 Boi-ngo was the third Oingo Boingo album to be self-produced by Danny Elfman and Steve Bartek (including So-Lo).

-"Not My Slave" and "New Generation" were outtakes from the 1985 sessions for Dead Man's Party.
+"Not My Slave" and "New Generation" were recorded in the 1985 sessions for Dead Man's Party.
 Similarly, the sessions for Boi-ngo yielded a number of songs that did not appear on the album, including "Mama", "Inside", "Remember My Name", "Cinderella Undercover", "Tears Will Flow" and "Find You".
 The song "Happy" was also recorded during the album sessions for release on the Summer School (1987) soundtrack, under Elfman's name.

 In addition to the three singles, "Mama" saw a limited release on a 7-inch vinyl box set edition of Boi-ngo.
 New recordings of both "Cinderella Undercover" and "Mama" appeared on the "live in the studio" album Boingo Alive in 1988.

-A 12-inch single release of "Elevator Man", featuring several remixes of the song, was assembled but ultimately never issued.
+A 12-inch single release of "Elevator Man", featuring several remixes of the song, was produced but cancelled.